cloudedbats/ansible-playbooks/README.md

 ## Restart the Raspberry Pi bat detector

-This can be done by using Ansible
+The reboot can be done by using Ansible
+(but there will be a lot of warnings when the contact is broken).

     ansible -i inventory.yaml wurbs -a "sudo reboot"